-TATE Wine.
-The wanderlust gene caught winemaker David Tate early on – leaving his native Victoria Island in British Columbia in 1994 he hitch hiked for 6 months on an epic trip southward – eventually ending up in Peru.
+TATE Wine (not to be confused with Tate Wine in Margaret River, Western Australia).
+The wanderlust gene caught winemaker David Tate early on – leaving his native Victoria Island in British Columbia in 1994 he hitchhiked for 6 months on an epic trip southward – eventually ending up in Peru.
 Looking to further expand his horizon and taking advantage of the benefits of being in the commonwealth, later he turned his sights to Australia.
-Securing an Agricultural visa he was given two choices for work – at a pig farm or at a vineyard in the Barossa Valley.
+Securing an agricultural visa, he was given two choices for work – at a pig farm or at a vineyard in the Barossa Valley.
 He chose the Barossa and its vineyards and ended up gaining valuable vineyard management experience at several wineries including at Rockford Wines.
 While in the Barossa he met a Frenchman whose family owns Domaine Richeaume in Provence, France – at an invite from the family, David packed up and moved to southern France and spent a year working for the family.

-Realizing he was more then intrigued by the world of wine, he returned to North America and earned his Bachelors Degree in Viticulture and Enology at Brock University in Ontario.
+Realizing he was more than intrigued by the world of wine, he returned to North America and earned his bachelor’s degree in Viticulture and Enology at Brock University in Ontario.
 While working in New Zealand following graduation a friend called and offered him a job in California at Ridge Winery (their Montebello property).
 It was at Ridge that David was introduced to mountain grown Cabernet Sauvignon.
 He spent five years there before leaving as their assistant winemaker.

 Ready for a change, he realized he wanted three criteria in his next job: have full control over the vineyards and winemaking, work with a small producer and continue to make mountain grown wines.
 In 2007 he was introduced to Hal and Fiona Barnett – who offered him control of his desired criteria (coincidentally Fiona is also Canadian having grown up in Vancouver).
 David has been the winemaker and General Manager at Barnett Vineyards since 2007.